We all need to relax! But how? There are so many suggestions and advice that the idea of relaxing can become stressful. What to do?

 You cannot keep going without recharging.
 All too often do we praise those who appear to be able to keep going.
 Remember, the higher the endurance threshold the deeper the fall, when breakdown or burnout happen.

-Step 1: Give yourself permission to do what you need to do to relax.
+Remember: Give yourself permission to do what you need to do to relax.

-2. Relax anytime and anywhere
+Step 2.
+Relax anytime and anywhere

 As with many things, half the job is to realise what is happening.
 And so it is no different with needing to relax.
 We need to know when we need it.